nyorain/vil/docs/own/done.md

+- [x] Get rid of getAnnotate in command buffer end.
+Find clean solution for the problem/improve UI flickering for changing records
 - [x] check if we can get rid of refRecords and CommandRecord::invalidated.
       See the point in todo.md:performance about expensive doEnd
 	  	- [ ] renderpass